How Google's Smart Compose for Gmail works – and did it fake its robo-caller demo?

 Did Google fake its Duplex demo?
 No answers here.
 More I/O related news.
 Questions about the authenticity of Google’s Duplex demo have been raised, where CEO Sundar introduced its AI-assisted robo caller on stage last week.

-Axios were suspicious that the businesses did not identify the themselves during the call, and did not ask Duplex for its name of number.
+Axios were suspicious that the businesses did not identify the themselves during the call, and did not ask Duplex for its name or number.
 Google, however, may have snipped out this part of the conversation for privacy reasons.

 There was also no ambient noise in either of the calls.
 No sounds of chattering in the restaurants or hairdressers.